Effie375/Ubuntu/command-line/sa/README.md

 New password:
 Retype new password:
 passwd: password updated successfully
-Changing the user information for ioannis
+Changing the user information for effie
 Enter the new value, or press ENTER for the default
-	Full Name []: Ioannis C.
+	Full Name []: Efstratia Kazi
 	Room Number []:
 	Work Phone []:
 	Home Phone []: